jmtayloruk/jmtayloruk.github.io/joining.md

 ---

-I am currently recruiting for **three** postdoc positions to start by January 2025 - two in advanced *in vivo* [FLIM microscopy for force measurement in the beating heart](https://my.corehr.com/pls/uogrecruit/erq_jobspec_version_4.jobspec?p_id=153990) and one in [realtime heartbeat-synchronized imaging technologies](https://my.corehr.com/pls/uogrecruit/erq_jobspec_version_4.jobspec?p_id=153249).
-Further details below.
-My biological collaborators in Edinburgh and Sheffield will also be recruiting postdocs imminently.

-I also always welcome expressions of interest as a mentor for anyone applying for a research fellowship aligned with my own [research interests](/research/).

 ## Prospective PhD students

 I normally advertise PhD projects on [findaphd.com](https://www.findaphd.com) from around November each year, but if you are interested in a particular research area where I am not advertising a specific project, let's talk about it.
 I may have one or more fully-funded projects available in any given year.

 There are also various scholarship routes available for a suitably-qualified applicant.